• Skip to primary navigation

 • As the crust is blind baking, dice the prosciutto, and lightly saute it in a pan.

-• While the prosciutto is cooking, trim the woody end of the asparagus, and then using your vegetable peeler, shave the asparagus stems into thin slivers.
+• While the prosciutto is cooking, trim the woody end of the asparagus, and then use your vegetable peeler to shave the asparagus stems into thin slivers.

-• Mix the asparagus and prosciutto together, and lightly season it with some cracked black pepper.
+• Mix the asparagus and prosciutto together, and lightly season them with cracked black pepper.
 Add the asparagus/ prosciutto filling to the partially baked quiche crust.

 • Take a mixing bowl and quickly whisk together the egg whites and milk.
 Pour this mixture into the quiche shell and then place the filled egg white quiche back in the oven.